Please ensure Javascript is enabled for purposes of website accessibility

 Many or all of the products here are from our partners that compensate us.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
 Terms may apply to offers listed on this page.

 Buying real estate can be just as stressful as it is fun.
 If you're a first-time home buyer, it's really hard to know all the right questions to ask.
-To help you out, here are some mistakes to avoid as you work to make your first home purchase happen.
+Here are ten mistakes to avoid as you make your first home purchase.

 1. Assuming you won't qualify for a mortgage